 Williams is the last town on historic Route 66 that was bypassed when I-40 was constructed.

-Today, visitors get a sense of Americana nostalgia while walking down the “Mother Road” that runs through the heart of the town.
+Today, visitors get a sense of Americana nostalgia as they walk down the “Mother Road” that runs through the heart of the town.

-Get a glimpse into the past as you take in the iconic sights, quirky roadside attractions, and vintage diners that line this historic highway.
+You can catch a glimpse into the past as you visit the iconic sights, quirky roadside attractions, and vintage diners that line this historic highway.

 We love stepping back in time and grabbing a classic American burger, fries, and a shake at a retro diner.

-Two of our favorites are Goldie’s Route 66 Diner and Cruisers Route 66 Cafe.
+Two of our favorites include Cruisers Route 66 Cafe and Goldie’s Route 66 Diner.

-There are also a handful of souvenir shops if you want to pick up some Routee 66 memorabilia.
+There are also a handful of souvenir shops if you want to pick up some Route 66 memorabilia.

 See our guide 12 Stops on Route 66 in Arizona for more road trip stops along this historic highway!